 For instance, in a classroom studying urban development in world communities, students might observe photographs and other images of Tokyo and jot down all of the things they notice.
 By really paying attention to the details in the photographs and images, they would be able to draw important conclusions and pose thought-provoking questions about the city.
 This approach, in contrast to the content being delivered by the teacher, leads to deeper understandings that the students construct for themselves.
 In addition to that, the discussion sparks creativity in students as they are given the task of problem solving how to manage the over-populated city.

 The Harvard Project Zero’s Visible Thinking program provides a number of “thinking routines.”
 These routines provide simple structures that can be used across grade levels and disciplines.
-These routines are designed to be used over and over again and can promote creativity and enhance the work being done to meet the Common Core State Standards.
+These routines are designed to be used over and over again and can promote creativity and student engagement.

 Others have seen what is and asked why.